yerokha312/beernest-spring/README.md

 ### Testing

-To test the project open test directory and find tests you need or just run all tests at once
+To run tests just open terminal in root directory and type `mvn clean test`
 ### How To Use

 `author` Yerbolat